antonfirsov/docs/2022/10-Oct/bing-ads-campaign-platform--journey-to-dotnet-6/bing-ads-campaign-platform--journey-to-dotnet-6.md

 We hit many, many issues attempting to convert hundreds of projects to .NET Standard.
 Remember those 500 NuGet package references?
 What happens when you convert a project to .NET Standard that depends on a NuGet package that in turn targets .NET 4.6?
-That’s won’t build – a .NET Standard library can only depend on other .NET Standard libraries.
+That won’t build – a .NET Standard library can only depend on other .NET Standard libraries.
 So you have to find a new version of the NuGet package that supports .NET Standard 2.0.